-On November 29, 2018, the Global Economy and Development Program at Brookings and Carnegie Mellon University’s Heinz College of Information Systems and Public Policy will co-host an event with city officials and development experts to explore the value proposition of the SDGs for U.S. cities.
-Experts will explore how the 17 SDGs can help cities tackle local economic, political, and environmental challenges vital to the health and wellbeing of their residents.
-They will debate how U.S. cities can lead and reach the global goals by 2030.
+On November 29, 2018, the Global Economy and Development Program at Brookings and Carnegie Mellon University’s Heinz College of Information Systems and Public Policy co-hosted an event with city officials and development experts to explore the value proposition of the SDGs for U.S. cities.
+Experts explored how the 17 SDGs can help cities tackle local economic, political, and environmental challenges vital to the health and wellbeing of their residents.
+They debated how U.S. cities can lead and reach the global goals by 2030.

-Following the discussion, panelists will take questions from the audience.
+Following the discussion, panelists took questions from the audience.

 To subscribe or manage your subscriptions to our top event topic lists, please visit our event topics page.